hkessener/check_rittal_pdu/README.md

         };
     RITTAL_PDU OK - PDU-Controller healthy

-# Templates for Icinga 2
+# TEMPLATES FOR ICINGA 2

 The provided templates have been created with Icinga Director.